cormullion/Karnak.jl/docs/src/syntax.md

 ### Initial positions for the layout algorithms

 Some of the layout algorithms - the Spring and Stress ones, for example -  allow you to pass _initial_ vertex positions to be used by the algorithms as starting points.
 The algorithm will continually adjust them to make a better result.
-These initial positions should be supplied as xy pairs, rather than Luxor Points (which NetworkLayout doesn't know about).
+These initial positions should be supplied as xy pairs, rather than Points (which NetworkLayout doesn't know about).

 Here's an animation showing how the Stress algorithm gradually improves the layout on each iteration.
-The initial positions are just the "grid locations" of a Luxor Tiler.
+The initial positions are just the "grid locations" of a Tiler iterator.

 ```julia
 using Karnak, Graphs, NetworkLayout, Colors